GuilhermeStracini/hello-world-fastendpoints-dapper-dotnet/README.md

 ### Prerequisites
 - **.NET SDK**: Install the latest .NET SDK from [Microsoft](https://dotnet.microsoft.com/download).
-- **Database**: Ensure you have a SQL-based database set up and accessible for Dapper to connect.
+- **Database**: Ensure you have an SQL-based database set up and accessible for Dapper to connect.

 ### Setup
 1. Clone the repository: